cheeyeo/neural-machine-translation/README.md

 Below are the changes made to the original implementation:

-* Apply normalization to the decoder outputs by applying log softmax

 * Apply length penalty as a form of length normalization

-* Looking into pruning mechanisms for the beam search hypotheses to retain better quality results

-* Add coverage penalty by adding attention outputs from the decoder
+* Apply coverage penalty using attention weights

 Running without beam search (picking prob with max value ):